-During the Reporting Period, our Indian operation made a donation totaling INR711,000 to the Prime Minister's Citizen Assistance and Relief in Emergency Situations Fund ("PM CARES Fund").
+During the Reporting Period, our Indian operation donated totalling INR4,161,110 to the Prime Minister's Citizen Assistance and Relief in Emergency Situations Fund ("PM CARES Fund").
 The PM CARES Fund was established as a public charitable trust in 2020 under the chairmanship of India's Prime Minister.

-The PM CARES Fund was created with the objective of providing relief and assistance during public health emergencies, emergencies, calamities, or distress, whether caused by human actions or natural occurrences.
-This includes initiatives such as the creation or enhancement of healthcare and pharmaceutical facilities, the development of necessary infrastructure, funding relevant research, and providing financial assistance to affected population.
+The primary objective of the PM CARES Fund is to provide relief and assistance during public health emergencies, disasters, calamities, or distress, whether caused by human actions or natural occurrences.
+This includes initiatives such as the establishment or enhancement of healthcare and pharmaceutical facilities, the development of essential infrastructure, funding for relevant research, and providing financial assistance to affected populations.